 This medieval bridge that crosses the Rosia stream with a single arch was probably once one of the main passages along the path of the ancient Via Massetana that connected Siena with Massa Marittima and the Metalliferous Hills.
 The construction of the bridge probably dates back to the early thirteenth century.

 Crossing the Ponte della Pia on foot, you reach the remains of the ancient hermitage of S. Lucia in about twenty minutes.
 A hermitage of medieval origin, which seems to have been built between the twelfth and thirteenth centuries.
 Beyond the bridge we find an ancient paved road, rebuilt in the mid-fifteenth century, and named “Strada Manliana”.
 The bridge may also have been built to facilitate the passage of monks who came and went from the hermitage of Santa Lucia.

 A SUGGESTIVE LEGEND

-The bridge is also linked to a legend according to which, during the moonless nights, appears in the vicinity of this place, the ghost of a woman in white, with a veil covering her face, walking on the bridge without touching the ground.
-The name of the bridge is traditionally traced back to Pia de’ Tolomei and tradition equates the ghost of the woman with that of Pia de’ Tolomei.
+The bridge is also linked to a suggestive legend connected to the famous historical figure of Pia de ‘Tolomei.
+Sienese gentlewoman also mentioned by Dante Alighieri in Canto V of the Purgatory of her Divine Comedy.
+According to the legend, during the moonless nights, the ghost of an all-white woman appears with a veil covering her face near this place.
+The woman walks on the bridge without touching the ground.
+The name of the bridge is traditionally traced back to Pia de’ Tolomei and tradition makes the ghost of the woman coincide with that of Pia de’ Tolomei.